Hepburn romanization

 Hepburn (ヘボン式ローマ字, lit.
 'Hepburn-style Roman letters') is the main system of romanization for the Japanese language.
 The system was originally published in 1867 by American Christian missionary and physician James Curtis Hepburn as the standard in the first edition of his Japanese–English dictionary.
-The system is distinct from other romanization methods in its use of English orthography to phonetically transcribe sounds: for example, the syllable /ja/ (し) is written as hepburn and /ja/ (ちゃ) is written as hepburn, reflecting their spellings in English (compare to nihon-shiki and nihon-shiki in the more systematic Nihon-shiki and Kunrei-shiki systems).
+The system is distinct from other romanization methods in its use of English orthography to phonetically transcribe sounds: for example, the syllable /ja/ (し) is written as hepburn and /ja/ (ちゃ) is written as hepburn, reflecting their pronunciation in English (compare to nihon-shiki and nihon-shiki in the more systematic Nihon-shiki and Kunrei-shiki systems).

 In 1886, Hepburn published the third edition of his dictionary, codifying a revised version of the system that is known today as "traditional Hepburn".
 A version with additional revisions, known as "modified Hepburn", was published in 1908.

-Although Kunrei-shiki is the style favored by the Japanese government, Hepburn remains the most popular method of Japanese romanization.
+Although Kunrei-shiki was the style favored by the Japanese government for 70 years, Hepburn remained the most popular method of Japanese romanization.
+Recognizing this fact, on December 22, 2025, the Japanese government officially adopted Hepburn, making it the standard romanization system for the country.

 It is learned by most foreign students of the language, and is used within Japan for romanizing personal names, locations, and other information, such as train tables and road signs.
 Because the system's orthography is based on English phonology instead of a systematic transcription of the Japanese syllabary, individuals who do not speak Japanese and know English phonology will generally be more accurate when pronouncing unfamiliar words romanized in the Hepburn style compared to other systems.